What to See in Chiang Mai

 Where We Stayed

-We end up regrettably staying for five nights, by day four they hadn’t bothered cleaning the bathroom but it had Wi-Fi, breakfast, and two pools.
+By day four, they hadn’t bothered cleaning the bathroom, but it had Wi-Fi, breakfast, and two pools.

-Chiang Mai is like a hub for going places anyway so you’re never there that long.
+Chiang Mai is like a hub for going places anyway, so you’re never there that long.

 Planning a trip to Thailand?
 Check out this article on where to go in Thailand.
-Check out Bookaway for public transport options in Thailand and neighbouring countries.

 Leave a Reply